 Is Weight Loss Always Good?

-Not necessarily.
-Weight loss can result from the reduction of muscle, fat, or water content in the body.
-While it might feel rewarding to notice a decline in numbers on the scale, this decrease does not necessarily equate to improved health or a better body composition.
+Weight loss is not always good.
+It can result from a reduction in muscle mass, fat, or water content in the body.
+While seeing a lower number on the scale might feel rewarding, this decrease does not necessarily indicate improved health or a better body composition.

 What Unhealthy Factors May Lead to Weight Loss